liqin-cao/vegan_shopping_list/catalog/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running for testing purposes.
+These instructions will get you a copy of the application up and running.

 ### Git